zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

          ![](./images/dynamic-group-created.png " ")

-## **STEP 9:** Create an Object Storage Resources Access Policy
+## **Task 9:** Create an Object Storage Resources Access Policy
 After you have created a dynamic group, you need to create policies to permit the dynamic group to access Oracle Cloud Infrastructure services.
-In this step, you create a policy to allow Data Catalog in your `training-dcat-compartment` to access any object in your **Oracle Object Storage**, in any bucket.
+In this task, you create a policy to allow Data Catalog in your `training-dcat-compartment` to access any object in your **Oracle Object Storage**, in any bucket.
 At a minimum, you must have `READ` permissions to all the individual resource types such as `objectstorage-namespaces`, `buckets`, and `objects`, or to the Object Storage aggregate resource type `object-family`.

 Create an access policy to grant ``READ`` permission to the **Object Storage** aggregate resource type ``object-family`` as follows: